Garrard & Co

 Garrard & Co.
-Limited designs and manufactures luxury jewellery and silver.
+Limited is a British luxury jewelry company.
 George Wickes founded Garrard in London in 1735 and the brand is headquartered at Albemarle Street in Mayfair, London.
 Garrard also has a presence in a number of other locations globally.
 Garrard was the first official and most notably important Crown Jeweller of the United Kingdom having supplied jewels for Queen Victoria, and was charged with the upkeep of the British Crown Jewels, from 1843 to 2007, and was responsible for the creation of many tiaras and jewels still worn by the British royal family today.
 As well as jewellery, Garrard is known for having created some of the world's most illustrious sporting trophies, including the America's Cup, the ICC Cricket World Cup Trophy and a number of trophies for Royal Ascot in its role as Official Trophies and Silverware Supplier, which originally dates back to the first Gold Cup in 1842.